smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 ## Links

-You can use standard markdown links to link between pages in your repo, even referencing headers within a page if you like.
+You can use standard Markdown links to link between pages in your repository, even referencing headers within a page if you like.
 You can also link to files like images and PDFs.
 And you can add external links to the Internet as well.